Skip to content

 Condiment

-Black pepper beef is a rich and peppery Asian dish.
-The secret of this meal is in the black pepper sauce, which is also a marinade for the beef in.
+Black pepper chicken is a rich and peppery Asian dish.
+The secret of this meal is in the black pepper sauce, which is also a marinade for the chicken in.

 You should also check out my black pepper beef noodles!